Bowel (Colorectal) Cancer

 And of course I could go round straight away and say "Oh yeah, nothing to worry about that, that'll stop quite quickly, but if you do touch your stoma it will bleed."
 And nobody told him about that.
 And nobody told me about that actually until I actually touched my stoma once and it bled.
 And they wouldn't know that unless they'd actually experienced it would they?

-For more about some of the issues raised here see: 'Learning to manage a stoma'; 'Daily living with a stoma'; 'Sexuality and relationships with a stoma' and 'Feelings about stomas'
+For more information about some of the issues raised here see: 'Learning to manage a stoma'; 'Daily living with a stoma'; 'Sexuality and relationships with a stoma' and 'Feelings about stomas'

-Last reviewed August 2016.
+Last reviewed November 2024.

 Last updated October 2011.